KexinFeng/5523-data-mining/csci5523-clustering-and-webpage-mining/README.md

 # csci5523-Clustering-and-Webpage-Mining
 This project deals with *.sgm webpage files.
 The purpose is to use kmeans to cluster objects corresponding to sparse high dimensional vectors.
 The project consists of the following multiple components:

-+ Gtting the dataset, data cleaning\
++ Gtting the dataset, data cleaning
-+ Preprocessing the dataset to get bag of word vector representation\
++ Preprocessing the dataset to get bag of word vector representation
-+ Clustering the dataset based on different objective functions\
++ Clustering the dataset based on different objective functionsy
 + Evaluating the quality.

 preprocess.py deals with preprocessing